 The dash cam needs to record every journey you take, and you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident).

 A mobile phone is not an acceptable recording device to receive this discount.

-It's a lesser-known insurer, but Adrian Flux offers one of the most generous dash cam discounts for drivers – up to 15% off.
+It's a lesser-known insurer, but Adrian Flux offers a pretty generous dash cam discount for drivers – up to 15% off.
 It's available to both renewing and first-time customers and can be applied to a range of specialist policies.

 Adrian Flux claims that dash cam footage can help to speed up the claims process and is especially important when there are no witnesses and the liability is being disputed.

 This discount is also available from its online brand, Flux Direct.